dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 As for *correct use of types*, the condition must be a *boolean expression*.

 These loops are very basic, leaving details like "creation of a loop variable" to the programmer.
-Be aware of infinite loops, if the loop condition is not "progressing towards successful termination".
+Be aware of *infinite loops*, if the loop condition is not "progressing towards successful termination".

 ### Do-while-loops